Author: Phillip Jensen

 6.The selection of music for a particular gathering must be both difficult and careful.
 People’s reactions to music differ (Austria, House of Rising Sun, Dam Busters, Hernando’s Hidaway) and their perception of the meeting differ (e.g., desire for formality or informality).
 However music is never emotionally neutral and therefore must be selected with care.

-7.We generally need to work harder at using a congregation’s gifs for edification, both in the encouraging of people’s gifts and in channelling them into edifying patterns.
+7.We generally need to work harder at using a congregation’s gifts for edification, both in the encouraging of people’s gifts and in channelling them into edifying patterns.
 We also need to take more deliberate actions in the learning and selection of music that says what we want rather than what other more musically sensitive but theologically erroneous people are producing.